Introduction

 Why we use ORM?

-Since most modern programming relies on Object-Oriented Programming (OOP), developers primarily work with the Object Model, which organizes data as interconnected graphs of objects.
-On the other hand, relational databases (RDBMS) use the Relational Model, where data is stored in a tabular format with rows and columns.
+In the modern software industry for our programming purposes, we use Object Oriented Programming languages such as Java, where we deal with the Object model.
+On the other hand, while we deal with the relational databases (RDBMS) use the Relational Model, where our data is stored in a tabular format with rows and columns.

 Getting Started